 The Town depends on groundwater from public wells associated with the Sudbury Water District, an independent public body responsible for the treatment and delivery of drinking water to town residents and businesses.
-The wells are located in three separate aquifers (see map).
+The wells are located in three separate aquifers (see map at left).

 Groundwater is threated primarily by the land use activities above it.
 Leaking storage tanks, unmanaged hazardous materials, and landfills are examples of activities that can contribute toxic substances directly to groundwater.
-Local and state regulations limit these activities in areas that are above aguifers which supply drinking water.
+Local and state regulations limit these activities in areas that are above aquifers which supply drinking water.
 Revisiting the Water Resource Protection Overlay District bylaw gives the Town an opportunity to identify areas of improvement to meet water quality protection goals and the challenges of future drought conditions.

-Failing on-site septic systems also pose a threat and are especially of concern in areas where they sit above the aguifers.
+Failing on-site septic systems also pose a threat and are especially of concern in areas where they sit above the aquifers.
 All residents and businesses in Sudbury use septic systems to manage waste.
 If not maintained or if used beyond their design capacity, these systems can fail and lead to contamination of the Town's drinking water supply.
-The Sudbury Health Department oversees the design and installation of systems and inspections when properties are sold; however, there is no regular monitoring of private septic systems, residential or commercial, to ensure they are serviced and maintained.
-This is the responsibility of the property owner.
+The Sudbury Health Department and MassDEP oversee the design and installation of systems